 The next morning I woke up at 7am, ate breakfast, and was on a shuttle to the park by 8am.
 When you get to the entrance for Zion you have to transfer onto another bus, because private vehicles are not allowed in the park.
 It was a complete shock to me when I turned a corner and saw how long the line was.
 Both days it took me 20-35 minutes to get through the line.

 On Day 1 in Zion, I hiked The Narrows from about 9am-1pm, grabbed lunch at The Lodge, and then hiked Lower Emerald Pools before returning to my hotel for a nap and some ice cream.
 The Narrows is great because you can turn back at any point, making it as long or short of a journey as you want.
 According to my phone, I hiked about 6 miles roundtrip at The Narrows.
 If you haven’t heard of The Narrows before you are basically walking through a river the entire time with steep canyon walls on either side of you.
 Occasionally there is a little “shore” of rocks you can get on to take a break.
-I heard a park guide say the water in the river is currently 45 degrees!
+I heard a park guide say the water in the river was 45 degrees!
 But on the plus side, the cold water helped your legs be not as sore the next day.
 Here are the basics of my Narrows hike:

 - Wore: quick drying athletic shorts, sports bra, tank top, a long sleeve athletic jacket, and my tennis shoes.
 I started hiking before the sun made it down into the canyon and I was SO grateful I had the jacket; in fact, I was wishing I had a sweatshirt too.
 I had brought my Chaco sandals thinking I would hike in those, but a couple who had done the hike before advised against it and I’m glad I listened.